AkarshES/oci-cloud-controller-manager/test/e2e/cloud-provider-oci/README.md

 ## Additional Debug Options when running tests on existing cluster

-Additional seclist count based sanity checks can be applied during e2e testing by providing the appropriate seclist ocids.
+Additional seclist count based sanity checks can be applied during e2e testing by providing the appropriate seclist certOcids.
 Both must be supplied.
 If you wish to use the tests in debug mode and want to look at the namespaces created by tests you can provide the option to keep the namespaces